Tennessee bowl hopes alive with 14-3 win over Charlotte

 Tennessee: It wasn’t pretty, but the Vols did what was expected by beating their third non-Power 5 opponent this season.
 UT has won 30 straight against non-Power 5 opponents.
 But the Vols won’t be happy with the lackluster performance on both sides of the ball.
 They will need to bring more energy as they return to SEC play next weekend for the final three games of the regular season.

 Charlotte: The 49ers are still searching for their first win over a Power 5 opponent.
 Charlotte fell to 0-4 all-time against Power 5 programs, including 0-2 against SEC opponents.
 But the 49ers can take some confidence from their defensive performance.
-They’ve held four straight opponents to 21 points or fewer.
 Redshirt sophomore punter Kyle Corbett booted a punt a school-record 75 yards in the fourth quarter that landed at the UT 3-yard line.

 UP NEXT